London Borough of Hackney: Later history

-The parish church of St John-at-Hackney was built in 1789, replacing the nearby former 16th-century parish church dedicated to St Augustine (pulled down in 1798).
+The parish church of St John-at-Hackney was built in 1792, replacing the nearby former 16th-century parish church dedicated to St Augustine (pulled down in 1798).

 Notable residents from the 17th, 18th and 19th centuries included Robert Aske, William Cecil, Samuel Courtauld, Samuel Hoare, Joseph Priestley and Thomas Sutton.

 Many grand houses stood in Stoke Newington and Stamford Hill; the latter neighbourhood became a center of Hackney's many Orthodox Jewish residents from the 1930s.
 Alfred Hitchcock made many of his first films in Hoxton at the Gainsborough Studios in Poole Street.

 The interwar era saw the building of social housing by the LCC and the borough council in the area including the Kingsmead Estate, Morningside Estate, Banister House and Nisbet House.
 The borough also includes housing projects developed by high-profile postwar architects including The Beckers (1958) by Sir Frederick Gibberd, Granard House (1959) by Colin St John Wilson and Pitcairn House (1962) by Eric Lyons.
 Following extensive post-war development and immigration since the late 20th century, population pressure has increased and the area's many Georgian and Victorian terraces are being gentrified, warehouses are being converted to housing, and new flats are being built.

 In the 1980s and beyond, Hackney was described as the poorest borough in Britain - although it has been questioned whether this may have in fact been Glasgow, at the time.
 The council used the phrase 'Britain's Poorest Borough' in official materials.
 It was described in this way as late as 2001 and in Parliament in 2010.
 This picture has now changed: the 2019 Indices of Multiple Deprivation found that Hackney was the 22nd most deprived borough in England, down from 11th in 2015 and 2nd in 2010, whilst Hackney has also featured prominently in discussions of gentrification.

 It was ranked as inner London's "greenest borough" and London Transport's "best bike borough 2006", with 62 parks and open spaces, covering 815 acre.
 Seven Hackney parks have now achieved Green Flag status.
 One, Abney Park, became scheduled in 2009 as one of Britain's historic parks and garden at risk from neglect and decay.
 Hackney Marshes play host to the largest collection of football pitches in Europe.
 Part of it was used as a site for events of the 2012 Summer Olympics.

+In 2021, the addition of 3 illegal art pieces,the anarchist charity Antepavillion was given an ordinance to remove their most recent illegal art piece "Sharks!"
+This brought the Metropolitan Police to raid Antepavillion's main warehouse and illegal Potemkin Theatre to stop the addition of the piece.
+After its placement was banned in the protected canal area, the Islington Boat Club put it on display in their private area.